Radiation Detection and Survey Devices

 Physical Quantities

-(for measure radiation fields)
+(for measuring radiation fields)

 Air Kerma Ka rad Gy